willfarrell/angular-io/README.md

 ### Setup Component Files

-Some components need to be compiled (ie Twitter Bootstrap) and moved into place (AngularJS, fonts).
+Some components need to be compiled (Twitter Bootstrap) and moved into place (AngularJS, fonts).

 ```bash
 $ grunt setup